 “What are their names?”

-“Technically, he is my half-brother.
-My father was married previously and his first wife died.
-Then he married my mother and had my sister and I.”
+“Technically, he is only my half-brother.
+When his mother became a widow, my father married his mother and had my sister, Lady Caroline, and I.”

 Feeling impatient, Gwen widened her eyes and pursed her lips, waiting for a response.

 “His name!
 Of course.
 He is the Chief Privy Council to His Majesty the King.

 “As he lives and breathes, unfortunately.
 As I said, it’s only by our mother.”

 Knowing that John Croker was with her father the day he died and still feeling bitter about all the details surrounding his death, she needed to digest that information and began walking away to the refreshments table to take a few of the almond biscuits.

 “Princess!” he hollered and hurried to catch up, also attracting the notice of a few onlookers, including Gwen’s mother.